mtappler/mut-learn/README.md

 * Apache Commons Lang 3.4

 One test-case generator (in the class `AdaptedLeeYannakakisGenerator`), however, has an external dependency to the Yannakakis test-case generator implemented by Joshua Moerman which can be found at https://gitlab.science.ru.nl/moerman/Yannakakis.
-So if you want to use this test-case generator you have download the C++ code from the external repository and build it.
+So if you want to use this test-case generator you have to download the C++ code from the external repository and build it.

 As noted above, Graphviz dot-files can be loaded as SULs.
 However, they should be given in the syntax used by LearnLib 0.12.